The beginning of the Austin music scene

 An integral seed of the Austin music scene from 1967 to 1976, Sonobeat’s prodigious output introduced Johnny Winter, Eric Johnson, Rusty Wier, James Polk, and dozens of luminary Texas musicians to the world.

-The 1960s.
 Austin, Texas.
 State capital.
 The University of Texas.
-Bergstrom Air Force Base.
-North Austin vs. South Austin.
-Colorado River, Lake Austin, City Park, Zilker Park & Barton Springs, Lake Travis & Hippie Hollow, and bluebonnets everywhere.
+Lake Austin, City Park, Zilker Park, Barton Springs, Deep Eddy, Lake Travis, Hippie Hollow.
 Rock ’n’ roll radio (KNOW-AM & KAZZ-FM).
 Country radio (KVET-AM & KOKE-AM).
-Hot fraternity parties with live bands.
-Hot night clubs with live bands.
+Hot frat parties and cool night clubs.
+Live bands all over town.

 In the Spotlight